 - Eligible parents will be given an 11 digit code by HMRC which will normally be valid for 3 months.

 - Funding can only be accessed from the term following their eligibility e.g. if a parent checks and is eligible in September, they will not be able to take the funding up until January so parents need to apply the term before they want to access childcare.

 - No funding is available for parents who do not renew their eligibility and invoices will be raised for sessions committed to under this contract.

 - Parents/Carers will be required to email the 11 digit eligibility code each term before their valid period draws to a close for the next term eligibility.

 - We also require Parents NI numbers.
 You must email these to Kelly@smallville-nursery.com If the 11 digit code is not received in time or we are unable to confirm the funding is available Parents /Carers remain under this contract and will receive an invoice.

-*We have capacity for a very limited amount of Free For 2 spaces.
+*We have capacity for a very limited amount of Free For 2 spaces available at the managers discretion.
 Please speak to nursery manager to discuss availability of these spaces.